 Are you planning a trip to Krakow?
 If you have chosen to go in August, you will like what I have to tell you, because during this month there are several festivals and events that take place there and with which you can delve into the gastronomic, musical and natural culture of the city.

 Did you know that Krakow has been the cultural center of Poland for many years?
-And it still is, which is why every August folklore groups, choirs or orchestras gather in the city to participate in the Summer Arts Festival, a celebration of traditional Polish music and dance.
+And it still is, that's why every August folklore groups, choirs or orchestras gather in the city to participate in the Summer Arts Festival, a celebration of traditional Polish music and dances.

-In mid-August, therefore, the city fills with art and does so as a great tribute to Polish customs.
-Krakow is a city full of life throughout the year and it is never a bad time to go, but I assure you that these days you will feel its rhythm running through you as you walk through the different stages of the festival, which are usually the squares or churches of the city.
+In mid-August therefore the city fills up with art and does so as a great tribute to Polish customs.
+Krakow is a city full of life all year round and it is never a bad time to go, but I assure you that these days you will feel its rhythm running through you as you stroll through the different stages of the festival, which are usually the city's own squares or churches.

-3. Dance to the rhythm of rock at Live Music Festival
+2. Dance to the rhythm of rock at the Live Music Festival

-Since 2006, before it was called Coke Music Festival, every August music fills Krakow.
+Since 2006, formerly Coke Music Festival, every August music fills Krakow.
 And not just any music, because this festival is attended by some of the best known groups on the planet, especially hip-hop and rock, such as Post Malone, Macklemore or Muse.
-For two or three days you can attend several concerts and even sleep at the festival campsite.
+For two or three days you can attend several concerts and even sleep at the festival's campsite.

 Over the years the Live Music festival has changed quite a bit.
 Previously it was sponsored by Coca-Cola, hence its former name, and was held at the Wisła Kraków stadium.
 However, in recent years the venue is the Aviation Museum.
 Wherever it is, it is a festival where you will enjoy good live music and, being held in Kraków itself and not elsewhere nearby, it allows you to get to know the city during the day and then dance to the music at night.

 Music in Old Krakow is a tribute to all the musicians who visited the city years ago, such as Liszt or Rubinstein.
-Perhaps they were as inspired in Krakow as the artists who come to the festival to play today.
+Perhaps they were as inspired by Krakow as the artists who come to the festival to perform today.

 Although the festival is international, most of the performers who attend are Krakowers, so if you're around in August, you'll have a chance to get a taste of the city's culture.
-Don't think it's all early music, as there is also room for more modern compositions.
+Don't think it's all early music, as there's also room for more modern compositions.

-Even though on Armed Forces Day there are no activities to join, that is no excuse to omit the significance of this day and the importance that the victory over the Russian army had for the Poles.
+Even though there are no activities to join on Armed Forces Day, that is no excuse to omit the significance of this day and the importance that the victory over the Russian army had for the Poles.
 Being Krakow one of the most important cities in Poland, walking its streets can help you understand not only its memory but also that of the whole country.

-My advice, especially if you are only going to be in Krakow for a few days, is to book an organized tour with the presence of a guide.
+My advice, especially if you are only going to be a few days in Krakow, is to book an organized tour with the presence of a guide.
 This way you won't miss anything and you will discover all the facts that have left their mark on Krakow.
-Strolling through its streets you will surely understand much better the role that wars and battles have had in the country.
+Strolling through its streets you will surely understand better the role that wars and battles have played in the country.

-6. Get a closer look at Jewish culture at the Tisha b'Av
+5. Get closer to Jewish culture at Tisha b'Av

 As you surely know, Krakow is a city where Jewish culture has always been part of its history.
 In fact, before World War II this community represented a quarter of the population.

-Although Jewish holidays are not part of the Polish calendar, you may be interested to know that, normally, August is celebrated on Tisha b'Av, a day that commemorates some of the hardest events in the history of the Jews, such as their expulsion from Spain or the destruction of their First Temple.
+Although Jewish holidays are not part of the Polish calendar, you may be interested to know that August is usually celebrated on Tisha b'Av, a day that commemorates some of the hardest events in the history of the Jews, such as their expulsion from Spain or the destruction of their First Temple.

 Knowing the specific date on which Tisha b'Av will take place can be complicated, since it is marked by the lunisolar calendar.
 However, it is usually in August and that is why I think that, if it coincides with your trip to Krakow, it is a good time to take a tour of the Jewish quarter of Krakow.
 There is no better way to understand how two cultures have been able to coexist for so long and also the terror caused by the Nazi occupation.

-Zakopane has a lot of historical significance for its role in Polish nationalism, but it is also a place to relax and connect with the most rural part of Poland.
+Zakopane has much historical significance for its role in Polish nationalism, but it is also a place to relax and connect with the most rural part of Poland.
 Being so close to Krakow, I highly recommend booking an excursion from there to discover its wooden houses and mountain trails.

 Hiking in the Tatra Mountains